Copecofee/killtask/README.md

 # killtask

 Hi, it's my first project.
-Lately I've been instaling Kali and running in a Pendrive when something heated my, "Why not to develop a script which can download my tools fastly"
+Lately I've been instaling Kali and running in a Pendrive when something heated my head, "Why not to develop a script which can download my tools fastly?"
 So that was happend.